RSI Indicator Index Trading Strategy

 RSI Indicator Measures Momentum of a Stock Trend.

-Below 50, the sellers have greater momentum than the buyers and price on the trade chart will keep going downward as long as RSI stays below 50.
+When below 50, sellers have more power than buyers, and the price on the trading chart will keep going down if the RSI stays below 50.

 RSI Indicator - How to Trade with RSI Indicator